The impact of policy and model uncertainties on emissions projections of the Paris Agreement pledges

 Tracking progress towards the Paris Agreement climate goal requires understanding the 2030 emission levels implied by countries' National Determined Contributions (NDCs).
 However, key uncertainties and assumptions impact greenhouse gas (GHG) emission projections implied by the NDCs.
 This study analyses this impact, both globally and for major emitting countries.
 We find that the assessed uncertainties markedly affect global GHG emission projections.
 Full achievement of NDC targets is estimated to result in a range of 46–60 GtCO2eq by 2030 (median estimate: 53 GtCO2eq).

-The uncertainty in measuring historical emissions, including land-use, as reflected by different datasets is the most important contributing factor.
-This is followed by two equally important factors globally: socio-economic baseline uncertainty and uncertainty about the emissions implied by current policies in case NDCs are less ambitious than these.
+The most important contributing factor to the uncertainty in measuring historical emissions, including land-use, is reflected by different datasets.
+There are two equally important contributing factors globally: socio-economic baseline uncertainty, and uncertainty about the emissions implied by current policies in the case NDCs are less ambitious than the former.

 Authors